arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-with-rs485/content.md

 The sender's job is to pack and transmit data to the receiver.
 Inside the main loop of the sketch, the sender will capture input data from the serial port and write the data after a series of checks to avoid sending incorrect data.
 After discarding an end-of-line (EOL), the input is converted to an integer.

-The `RS485.beginTransmission()` function enables RS-485 transmission.
-Subsequently, the `RS485.write(incomingByte)` function sends data as a byte or a series of bytes by writing its binary data to the serial port.
+The `RS485.beginTransmission()` method enables RS-485 transmission.
+Subsequently, the `RS485.write(incomingByte)` method sends data as a byte or a series of bytes by writing its binary data to the serial port.
 In this case, we are sending to the receiver the `incomingByte` variable that contains input data converted to an integer.
-The `RS485.endTransmission()` function then disables or ends the RS-485 transmission and, with this, the operation cycle:
+The `RS485.endTransmission()` method then disables or ends the RS-485 transmission and, with this, the operation cycle:

 ```arduino
 void loop() {